 Simply put, if you believe you may have a secret indictment against you, above all else, educate yourself and follow the steps below first.
 As they say, knowledge is power–and you need all the information you can get when it comes to something this serious.

-How to Tell If You Have a Secret Indictment
+How To Tell If You Have a Secret Indictment

 Although uncommon, secret or sealed indictments do happen in the United States and it can be helpful to know how to find out if there are pending charges against someone that may lead to an inevitable recent arrest.
 The reason for an indictment being sealed varies from case to case, but it is usually done if there is a fear that the person being indicted may flee when they find out that they are supposed to stand trial.
 It is also used to protect witnesses or other people related to the case.